GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 The International Best Track Archive for Climate Stewardship (IBTrACS) v04r01 data is updated three times a week (usually on Sunday, Tuesday, and Thursday), and could be updated more frequently to address specific needs and use cases.
 The latest updates in the correct file format can be found on their [website](https://www.ncei.noaa.gov/products/international-best-track-archive):

 1. Look for the `Access Methods` section and click on the `Shapefiles` section.
-The link would be [this](https://www.ncei.noaa.gov/data/international-best-track-archive-for-climate-stewardship-ibtracs/v04r01/access/shapefile/).
+The link leads to the following [website](https://www.ncei.noaa.gov/data/international-best-track-archive-for-climate-stewardship-ibtracs/v04r01/access/shapefile/).
 2. As we don't need the storm track data for the entire world and the entire archive we will only download a subset of the data.
 Look for the file named `IBTrACS.ACTIVE.list.v04r01.lines.zip` and click on it.
 The download will start automatically.
 This subset includes all the **storms active in the last 7 days**.
 3. Unzip this file and open it in QGIS.
 4. Open the attribute table and delete all the storm tracks that are not relevant for this analysis.
 Safe the updated storm track file.